aucker/clox/doc/Methods-and-Initializers.md

 3. The class to bind the method to.

 We'll incrementally write the compiler code to see how those all get through to the runtime.

+> The VM trusts that the instructions it executes are valid bc the *only* way to get code to the bytecode interpreter is
+> by going through clox's own compiler.
+Many bytecode VMs, like the JVM and CPython, support executing bytecode that has
+> been compiled separately.
+That leads to a different security story.
+Maliciously crafted bytecode could crash the VM or
+> worse.
+>
+> To prevent that, the JVM does a bytecode verification pass before it executes and loaded code.
+CPython says it's up to
+> the user to ensure any bytecode they run is safe.